bgrgicak/wp-tester/docs/configuration.md

 **Required:** No
 **Default:** `{}` (default console reporter enabled)

 **Description:** Configures how test results are displayed and saved.
-Each reporter can have filter options to control which test statuses are shown.
+By default, only failed tests are shown.
+The default reporter can have filter options to control which test statuses are shown.

 **Common Filter Options:**